Top 10 Triggers for Asthma in the Summer

 Jennifer Rackley | July 10, 2017

 While most people think of spring as the worst time of year for seasonal allergies, several late-blooming plants produce pollen in the summer.
-Grass and ragweed are two that can trigger your asthma.
-Keep up with your asthma medications, take a daily antihistamine and avoid being outdoors on high pollen days
+Grass typically pollinates in the late spring and early summer, while ragweed and other weeds pollinate in the late summer and into fall.
+All of these pollens can trigger your asthma as well.
+Keep up with your asthma medications, take a daily antihistamine if your allergies are bothering you and avoid being outdoors on high pollen days.

-Many people who have seasonal allergies are also allergic to stings from bees, wasps, or other insects.
-If you also have asthma, the result can be a dangerous reaction known as anaphylaxis.
-If you are allergic to stings or have had an anaphylactic reaction before, talk with your doctor about carrying injectable epinephrine (adrenaline) like EpiPen.
+Some people who have seasonal allergies are also allergic to stings from bees, wasps, or other insects.
+Bee stings can cause a severe allergic reaction called anaphylaxis which can be particularly severe in people who also have asthma.
+If you are allergic to stings or have had an anaphylactic reaction before, talk with your doctor about getting tested for bee sting allergy and carrying injectable epinephrine (adrenaline) like an EpiPen.
+People with venom allergies can be treated with special allergy shots for their allergy.
+This should only be done by a board-certified allergist.

 Bonfire, barbecue or campfire smoke

-Smoke has always been one of the main triggers for people with asthma.
-But you have more to worry about than cigarette smoke.
+Smoke is frequently a main trigger for people with asthma.
+But you have more to worry about than just cigarette smoke.
 Bonfires, barbecues, and campfires can all trigger asthma attacks.
 Try to avoid smoke whenever possible and always carry your rescue inhaler just in case.

 Chlorinated swimming pools

-Chlorine can be a huge trigger for people who are sensitive to chemicals in the environment.
+Chlorine can be a trigger for people who are sensitive to chemicals in the environment.
 It can help to avoid indoor pools, which trap chlorine fumes.
 If you still find you are having problems, seek out pools that use saltwater or non-chlorine methods for keeping the water clean.
+Keeping your asthma under control can help make chlorine less of a trigger for asthma.

 Seasonal fruits and vegetables

 Summer can be a spectacular time for seasonal produce.
 But be careful if you are really sensitive to pollen, because those fruits and vegetables can be full of it.
-Wash produce thoroughly to remove as much pollen as possible and speak with your physician if what you eat exacerbates your asthma or if you experience any oral allergy symptoms.
+Wash produce thoroughly to remove as much pollen as possible and speak with your physician if what you eat exacerbates your asthma or if you experience any itching in your mouth with fresh fruits or vegetables.
+This can be a symptom of oral allergy symptoms.

 Weather variations from one season to the next can trigger asthma in individuals who are sensitive to changes in humidity and temperature.
-Keep up with your controllers and always carry your rescue medication if you are affected by weather shifts.
+Keep up with your daily controller medications and always carry your rescue medication if you are affected by weather shifts.

 Disruption of daily routines